elfo-rs/actoromicon/src/ch04-02-supervision.md

 ![](assets/reconfiguration.drawio.svg)

 1. Config validation: the configurer sends the `ValidateConfig` request to all groups and waits for responses.
 If all groups respond `Ok(_)` or discard the request (which is the default behaviour), the config is considered valid and the configurer proceeds to the next step.
 2. Config update: the configurer sends `UpdateConfig` to all groups.
-If at least one actor responds `Err(_)`, reconfiguration is aborted, and a new config isn't used.
+Note that it is sent as a regular message, rather than request, making config update asynchronous.
+System does not wait for all configs to apply before finishing this stage and it is possible for an actor to fail while applying the new config.
+Despite actor failures, any further actors spawned (or restarted) will have the new config available for them.

 More information about configs and the reconfiguration process is available on [the corresponding page][configuration].